Birthday: April 14, 1932 (Aries)

 Born In: Butcher Hollow, Kentucky, United States

-Loretta Lynn is an American singer-songwriter best known for her country music songs, such as 'Don't Come Home A-Drinkin' (With Lovin' on Your Mind),' 'Coal Miner's Daughter,' and 'Fist City.'
-She has played an important role in music, contributing greatly to American country music.
-It is due to her strong influence over country music that she has been named the ‘First Lady of Country Music.’
-She is also popularly known as ‘Country Music’s First Girl Singer.’
-Over the course of her long and illustrious career, she has released more than 160 songs and over 60 albums.
-She has sold more than 45 million records.
-So far, she has had 11 number one albums and 24 number one singles on country charts.
-She has also received several prestigious awards, such as the ‘Academy of Country Music Award’ and ‘Country Music Association Award.’
+Loretta Lynn was an American singer-songwriter best known for her country music songs, such as 'Don't Come Home A-Drinkin' (With Lovin' on Your Mind),' 'Coal Miner's Daughter,' and 'Fist City.'
+She played an important role in music, contributing greatly to American country music.
+It was due to her strong influence over country music that she was named the ‘First Lady of Country Music.’
+She was also popularly known as ‘Country Music’s First Girl Singer.’
+Over the course of her long and illustrious career, she released more than 160 songs and over 60 albums.
+She sold more than 45 million records.
+She had 11 number-one albums and 24 number-one singles on the country charts.
+She also received several prestigious awards, such as the ‘Academy of Country Music Award’ and the ‘Country Music Association Award.’

 Recommended For You